Light painting in the Boneyard

 *An Itinerary and Equipment list will be sent out one month prior to the trip.
 A good Camera backpack is essential to reach our destinations.

 Light Painting in the Boneyard

 You are required to make the minimum deposit to hold your spot.
-Full payment of the workshop tuition is required within 30 days of the workshop start date, otherwise you risk forfeiting your deposit and opening your space to another individual.
+Full payment of the workshop tuition is charged to your card 30 days following your deposit purchase.

 Cancellations made more than 60 days before the event date may choose to reschedule for another workshop date or request a refund minus a 20% admin fee.
 Cancellations made less than 60 days before the event date are only eligible for rescheduling or a refund if the opening can be rebooked.